Oregon Ducks football: Heisman Trophy

 Marcus Mariota became the first player in the history of the University of Oregon to be awarded the Heisman Trophy, receiving 90.92% of possible points, the second highest total in the history of the trophy.
 Mariota earned the award without a media campaign, having declined an offer from the University of Oregon during the summer prior to the 2014 season.
-This is in contrast to the media campaigns orchestrated by the University of Oregon in the past for potential Heisman contenders, for example, during the 2001 season, a $250,000 billboard in Time's Square promoting Joey Harrington as "Joey Heisman."
+This is in contrast to the media campaigns orchestrated by the University of Oregon in the past for potential Heisman contenders, for example, during the 2001 season, a $250,000 billboard in Times Square promoting Joey Harrington as "Joey Heisman".
 Mariota's Heisman winning season was marked by breaking every career and single season record at Oregon for total offense, total scoring and passing and winning the program's 12th Pac-12 Championship.

-Six other players from the University of Oregon have received Heisman votes, with LaMichael James being the only Duck to receive votes in multiple years (2010, 2011).
+Seven other players from the University of Oregon have received Heisman votes, with LaMichael James being the only Duck to receive votes in multiple years (2010, 2011).
 The highest non-first-place finish in the Heisman balloting also came from LaMichael James, who in 2010 came in third behind Cam Newton (1st) and fellow Pac-12 player Andrew Luck (2nd).
+On December 4, 2023, Bo Nix was announced as a Heisman Trophy Finalist becoming the 4th player from Oregon to be invited to New York for the award ceremony.
+The following year on December 9, 2024, Quarterback Dillon Gabriel was announced as a Heisman Trophy Finalist joining the list as the 5th Ducks Player and 3rd Oregon Quarterback to be invited to the award ceremony in New York.

 College Football Hall of Fame inductees

-The Ducks have had five players and three coaches inducted in the College Football Hall of Fame.
+The Ducks have had eight players and three coaches inducted in the College Football Hall of Fame.

 † McKay played halfback at Oregon from 1947 to 1949 and coached as an assistant from 1950 to 1958.
 He was inducted into the CFHoF in recognition of his success as the head coach of the USC Trojans, whom he coached from 1960 to 1975, winning four national championships and nine conference championships in 16 seasons.